 In order to achieve value for money we use a range of methods to procure products and services.
 The choice of method depends on the type of product or service and its overall value.

 Competitive tendering is our overall preferred course of action for supplier selection and is generally utilised in Anchor Hanover when the value of the works, goods and services to be purchased exceeds £25,000.
-The following documents are usually used and published on Bravo:
+The following documents are usually used and published on the portal:

 - Instructions to tenderer detailing administrative procedures relating to the tender e.g. dates and times, method of tender return, evaluation criteria.

-- All tender queries and responses are logged on the Bravo message board and are attached to the relevant Tender or PQQ.
+- All tender queries and responses are logged on the portal message board and are attached to the relevant Tender or PQQ.

 - Invitation to tender (ITT) which includes: